 Eq.~(\ref{projH}) is the starting point in most literatures to investigate FCIs and other correlated phases occurring in lattice systems.
 In the flat-band limit where the band dispersion is sufficiently weak, we can even only keep the interaction term in Eq.~(\ref{projH}).
 In this case, the band-projected Hamiltonian has almost the same form as the LL-projected Hamiltonian of the conventional FQHE, for which ${\bf k}$ is replaced by the orbital index of the LL.

 Although majority of reported FCI states is captured by Eq.~(\ref{projH}), exceptions beyond the single-band description exist.
-First, projection to multiple bands is necessary if more than one isolated bands are partially occupied, leading to multicomponent FCI states~\cite{FCIZ2_Regnault,FCIHalperin_Zeng,FCIHalperin_Zeng2,FCIHalperin_Zeng3,FCIHalperin_Zeng4,FCIHalperin_Zeng5}.
+First, projection to multiple bands is necessary if an isolated set of bands is partially occupied, leading to multicomponent FCI states~\cite{FCIZ2_Regnault,FCIHalperin_Zeng,FCIHalperin_Zeng2,FCIHalperin_Zeng3,FCIHalperin_Zeng4,FCIHalperin_Zeng5}.
 The generalization of Eq.~(\ref{projH}) to this case is straightforward.
-Second, strong interactions may dramatically modify the non-interacting band structure and produce an emergent Chern band in which FCIs can develop, even if the non-interacting band has zero Chern number or even not isolated~\cite{FCIPES_Simon,FCIPumping_Zhu}.
+Second, sometimes strong interactions may dramatically modify the non-interacting band structure and produce an emergent Chern band in which FCIs can develop, even if the non-interacting band has zero Chern number or even not isolated~\cite{FCIPES_Simon,FCIPumping_Zhu}.
 We cannot rely on the single-band projection to study these states.
 For simplicity, we will not discuss these situations in this chapter.